bigbadcon/bbc-11ty/src/small-press.md

 ---
 layout: layouts/page.njk
 title: Small Press Showcase
-description: ''
+description: 'Big Bad Con: Small Press Showcase is a space for self publishers, small press, crafters, and artists to vend their creative works!'

 ---
-the Small Press Showcase is a space for self publishers, small press, crafters, and artists to vend their games, art, and creative works.
+The Small Press Showcase is a space for self publishers, small press, crafters, and artists to vend their games, art, and creative works.
 Open the same hours as the [**Dealer’s Room**](/dealers), the Small Press Showcase is free to any vendor already attending the con.

 ## How it works: